 Open 7 days a week from 6 a.m. – 6 p.m.

-An authorized SPONSOR can only sign in a MAX of (1) visitor at a time for official business.
-Exceptions of this policy will be made on a case by case basis by the Supervisor on-duty.
 These services and/or hours of operation are subject to change at the direction of the 86 AW/CC.
 For questions, please call the VCC at DSN 480-5775 or commercial 06371-47-5775.

 Military Personnel Flight